7 Wonderful Winter Mantel Decorating Ideas

 Use Natural Baskets or Lanterns

-If you have lanterns or baskets, use them to add ambiance to your winter fireplace decoration.
+If you have lanterns or baskets, use them to add ambiance to your winter fireplace decor.

 In this area, I combined baskets, lanterns, greenery, wood, and candles.

 For winter mantel decorating, I used a large basket filled with faux greenery.
-The greenery on the far left is acutally a small Chrismtas tree.
+The greenery on the far left is actually a small Christmas tree.

 I added the white birch logs (which I did not use this year for Christmas.) and a couple of winter owls.

-If you can find white, grey, or natural colored animals, they are wonderful accessories for winter decorating.
+TIP: If you can find white, grey, or natural-colored animals, they are wonderful accessories for winter decorating.

 The lantern that was in our entry filled with bright gold balls and a big red bow is now filled with natural pinecones on the hearth.